decentralized-identity/didcomm-messaging/docs/spec-files/message_structure.md

 >Note: If future versions of this spec allow binary encodings, variations like `application/didcomm-encrypted+cbor` (see [CBOR RFC 7049, section 7.5](https://tools.ietf.org/html/rfc7049#section-7.5)), `application/didcomm-encrypted+msgpack`, or `application/didcomm-encrypted+protobuf` may become reasonable.
 Future DIDComm specs that encompass comm patterns other than messaging &mdash; DIDComm multicast or DIDComm streaming, for example &mdash; might use a suffix: `application/didcomm-encrypted-multicast` or similar.

-The media type of the envelope MUST be set in the `typ` [property](https://tools.ietf.org/html/rfc7516#section-4.1.11) of the JWE and the media type of the payload MUST be set in the `cty` [property](https://tools.ietf.org/html/rfc7516#section-4.1.12) of the JWE.
-Note, if the JWE wraps another JWE, according to [JWM (JSON Web Messages)](https://tools.ietf.org/html/draft-looker-jwm-01) the use of `application/JWM` for `cty` [property](https://tools.ietf.org/html/rfc7516#section-4.1.12) is mandated.
+The media type of the envelope MUST be set in the `typ` [property](https://tools.ietf.org/html/rfc7516#section-4.1.11) of the JWE.

 When persisted as a file or attached as a payload in other contexts, the file extension for DIDComm encrypted messages SHOULD be `dcem`, giving a globbing pattern of `*.dcem`; this SHOULD be be read as "Star Dot D C E M" or as "D C E M" files.
 A possible icon for this file format depicts an envelope with binary overlay, protected by a lock ([svg](../collateral/dcem.svg) | [256x256](../collateral/dcem-256.png) | [128x128](../collateral/dcem-128.png) | [64x64](../collateral/dcem-64.png)):